nhannt201/VoiceNET.Library/index.md

 ## Introduce
-The **VoiceNET Library** makes it easy to integrate Voice Command Control functionality into your programs based on Label Prediction.
-Voice Command Control commands in the library are fixed based on a pre-assigned label.
+**VoiceNET Library** makes it easy and fast to create Voice Command Control functionality through Label Prediction.
+It helps develop voice control in real-time on software or the web.
+It free supports online and offline use.
+This is a community development project to help people access voice recognition technology more easily.

 This is a research project from the FPT Edu Research Festival 2021 contest.